acgetchell/mundus-atrox/src/journals/fifteenth.md

 4. I use Vow of Emnity and attack the fat winged Fiend once for 20 HP.
 5. *Geral* asks me to hit it again and I does 32 damage.
 6. *Tasbros* uses confusion and it fails
-7. The oni, which brought the bird Fiend down, finally delivers the killing blow to it.
+7. The Oni, which brought the bird Fiend down, finally delivers the killing blow to it.
 8. I am is stunned.
 9. *Viker* uses lightning bolt for 30 HP damage.
 She casts daylight, 60 ft radius.
-Now, she enters the cathedral and sees the 4 shamans, the fat winged creature, the lobster goat creature, and the oni and ork who are fighting things in the back room.
+Now, she enters the cathedral and sees the 4 shamans, the fat winged creature, the lobster goat creature, and the Oni and Ork who are fighting things in the back room.
 She moves her moonbeam onto the lobster goat creature and does 14 HP damage.
 10. *Benjamin* moves into the cathedral and shoots hail of thorns, which fails, doing 12 HP damage.
 Then, he shoots the fat winged creature and does 14 HP damage.
 11. *Tysnera* casts lightning bolt and does 19 HP damage to the fat winged creature.
-It does 37 HP damage to an ork shaman, taking him out.
+It does 37 HP damage to an Ork shaman, taking him out.
 12. The fat winged creature leaves the cathedral to attack *Steve* and Tasbros by the front gate.
 Tasbros is afraid and runs away, in his turn.
 It attacks *Steve* and does 24 HP damage.

-Turn 2 – I get 4 HP
+Round 3 – I get 4 HP

 1. *Steve* stays hidden
 2. *CoralKing* shoots 2 darts at the fat winged creature and he does 5 HP damage.
-3. The shamans are fighting with the oni and ork and I need to make a saving throw.
+3. The shamans are fighting with the Oni and Ork and I need to make a saving throw.
 I make it and am no longer stunned.
-4. *Geral* tells the oni to hit the lobster goat creature.
+4. *Geral* tells the Oni to hit the lobster goat creature.
 She hits and does 19 HP damage.
 Then, *Geral* shoots his bow at it and misses.
 5. *Calmul* stabs the fat winged creature and does 9 HP damage.
 6. Tasbros is running away, frightened.
 He casts milf’s meteors on the fat winged creature, doing 3 HP damage.
-7. The oni does 34 HP damage on her first hit and 19 HP on the second one.
-The ork attacks the shaman with his greataxe, twice. *Viker*’s moonbeam does 17 HP damage.
-The lobster goat creature does 8 HP damage to the oni.
+7. The Oni does 34 HP damage on her first hit and 19 HP on the second one.
+The Ork attacks the shaman with his greataxe, twice. *Viker*’s moonbeam does 17 HP damage.
+The lobster goat creature does 8 HP damage to the Oni.
 8. *Viker* attempts to hit the fat winged creature but fails.
 9. *Benjamin* shoots at the lobster goat creature and misses.
 10. *Tysnera* casts lightning bolt. *Calmul* gets hit twice for 33 HP damage.

-Turn 3 – I get 4 HP
+Round 4 – I get 4 HP

 1. *Steve* does 23 HP damage on the fat winged creature, taking it out!
 2. *CoralKing* runs closer to the lobster goat creature and dodges.
-3. The shamans hit the ork but he's OK.
+3. The shamans hit the Ork but he's OK.
 4. I move, Teleport to the lobster goat, and hits it twice for 48 HP damage.
 5. *Geral* moves up and does 7 HP damage, I do 18 damage, exactly knocking it down.
 6. *Calmul* moves forward.
 7. Tasbros moves forward and holds his action

-The oni yells “wait!” and seems to heal herself.
-The ork seems to imply the shamans are his friends and instructs the other orks to halt and not attack.
+The Oni yells “wait!” and seems to heal herself.
+The Ork seems to imply the shamans are his friends and instructs the other orks to halt and not attack.

 We ask for the stone and she agrees. *Geral* invites her to stay with us in our town through the winter and he said he will hire her and her people to protect the forge.
-The oni instructs us to stay in the light so we don’t have to face the 4 shadow demons lurking in the dark.
-3 shamans, 1 ork chief, 16 Ogres (4 chain brutes), and 23 orks remain to work in the forge.
+The Oni instructs us to stay in the light so we don’t have to face the 4 shadow demons lurking in the dark.
+3 shamans, 1 Ork chief, 16 Ogres (4 chain brutes), and 23 orks remain to work in the forge.

 #### 5,000 XP